pikasTech/pikadoc-en/docs/source/get-start_linux.md

 ## Why use docker development environment

-PikaScript's kernel and standard libraries are developed in a docker environment, which can be prone to some hard-to-debug problems when developing features that involve the kernel internals, such as
+PikaPython's kernel and standard libraries are developed in a docker environment, which can be prone to some hard-to-debug problems when developing features that involve the kernel internals, such as

 - memory leaks
 - memory overruns
 - broken kernel functionality

-This problem can be avoided by using PikaScript's docker development environment, which has been installed with **unit testing framework** and **memory checking tool**, so that if there is a memory security problem, it can be quickly found and solved to avoid memory hazards.
+This problem can be avoided by using PikaPython's docker development environment, which has been installed with **unit testing framework** and **memory checking tool**, so that if there is a memory security problem, it can be quickly found and solved to avoid memory hazards.

-PikaScript's linux development platform also needs to install go, rust, GoogleTest, GoogleBenchmark, valgrind and other tools, which is rather cumbersome, Docker-based development environment can install these tools in one click, and ensure that all developers' development environment is consistent.
+PikaPython's linux development platform also needs to install go, rust, GoogleTest, GoogleBenchmark, valgrind and other tools, which is rather cumbersome, Docker-based development environment can install these tools in one click, and ensure that all developers' development environment is consistent.

 ## Build Docker container